Stewardship at Holy Trinity Parish

 Honoring god with our treasure

 We are stewards – not owners – of the treasure and possessions in our care.
-All we have, including our money, are gifts from God.
+All we have, including our financial resources, are gifts from God.
 And we are responsible to use these gifts wisely.

-As Disciples of Christ, we are called to make an intentionally planned and proportionate return to God.
+As Stewards, we are called to make an informed planned and proportionate return to God.
 Our spending habits say a great deal about our values and priorities.
 Stewards follow an annual plan for honoring God with our treasure.